andersonscreekps/andersonscreekps-website/content/our-school/facilities.md

 weight = 4

 +++
-Our school has outstanding teaching and learning facilities.

-## Our Classrooms
+## School overview

+{{< image "/assets/img/our-school/20180527-080323.jpg" "Aerial view of our school" >}}

-There are two hexagon-shaped buildings that house open planned classrooms opening onto shared workspaces.
+Anderson's Creek Primary School is centred on two hexagon-shaped buildings that house open-planned classrooms opening on to shared workspaces.
+Another hexagon houses our offices and performing arts theatre.

-{{< image "/assets/img/our-school/20180527-080323.jpg" "Aerial view of our classrooms" >}}
+Surrounding these buildings are our outdoor facilities as well as additional smaller classroom buildings and an indoor basketball stadium.

-## Performing Arts Theatre
+## Performing arts theatre

-Our Performing Arts Theatre seats 440 people and has a fully equipped stage.
-This facility is used by all students in their Performing Arts Program and other areas of the curriculum.

-The Arts Theatre is available for hire for community and business groups.

 {{< image "/galleries/our-facilities/20180520-110315.jpg" "Performing arts theatre" >}}

-## Computer Lab and iPads

-As well as having computers in every classroom, Anderson's Creek has two fully equipped computer labs and an iPad bank.
+Our performing arts theatre seats 440 people and has a fully equipped stage.
+This facility is used by students in the performing arts program and hosts our weekly assemblys, musical productions and other whole-school events.

+The theatre is available for either regular or occasional hire for community and business groups.
+Please contact our office for more information.

-## Children's Garden
+## Learning shack

+{{< image-2 "/assets/img/our-school/20180520-083149.jpg" "Learning shack and surrounds" "/assets/img/our-school/20201125-094158.jpg" "Learning shack" >}}

+Children absorb information in different ways and enjoy a variety of different learning environments.
+Our learning shack serves as an outdoor classroom in good weather and it's also a place for children who prefer a quieter style of play during recess and lunchtime.

-Including raised vegetable beds, garden shed and chook shed.
+## Children's garden and chook house

-{{< image "/assets/img/our-school/20180520-083837.jpg" "Children's garden and chook shed" >}}
+{{< image "/assets/img/our-school/20180520-083837.jpg" "Children's garden and chook house" >}}

+Including raised vegetable beds, garden shed and chook house.

-## Synthetic Oval
+## Synthetic oval

 {{< image-2 "/assets/img/our-school/20201125-094357.jpg" "Northern goal square of oval" "/assets/img/our-school/20201125-094158.jpg" "Southern goal square of oval" >}}

-With a perimeter running track.
+We have a large synthetic oval with a perimeter running track and central cricket pitch.
+The oval had a major refurbishment and resurfacing in 2020 and is used by students at recess and lunchtime and for their physical education classes.
+It is also used by local sporting clubs outside of school hours.

-## Indoor Basketball Stadium
+## Indoor basketball stadium

 {{< image "/assets/img/our-school/20180526-090047.jpg" "Aerial view of the basketball stadium" >}}

-## Tennis and Multi-purpose Courts
+## Multi-purpose courts

-{{< image "/assets/img/our-school/20180526-090730.jpg" "Tennis and multipurpose courts" >}}
+{{< image "/assets/img/our-school/20180526-090730.jpg" "Multipurpose courts" >}}

 ## Playgrounds

+Our school has three major play areas.
+A

 {{< image-2 "/assets/img/our-school/20180520-110427.jpg" "Spider and playground slides" "/assets/img/our-school/20180526-082436.jpg" "Playground slides and swinging loops" >}}

-## Basketball and Netball Courts
+## Basketball and netball Courts

+As well as the indoor basketball stadium, we also have two outdoor courts with all-weather surfaces.

 {{< image "/assets/img/our-school/20180520-091741.jpg" "Basketball court with netball court in the background" >}}

-## Out Of School Hours Care Building

 ## Our Buddy Bench